2022 United States House of Representatives elections in Georgia: District 7

 The 7th district comprises suburbs and exurbs of Atlanta.
-The incumbent is Democrat Carolyn Bourdeaux, who has represented the district since 2021.
+The incumbent was Democrat Carolyn Bourdeaux, who had represented the district since 2021.
 She flipped the district and was elected with 51.4% of the vote in 2020.
 Bourdeaux ran for reelection, losing a primary challenge from the 6th district's Representative Lucy McBath, who opted to change districts after hers was redrawn during redistricting to heavily favor Republicans.
 McBath then won the general election.